Course elements

 Editing placed elements

 Click any placed element to select it.
-The details panel on the right shows editable properties:
+The details panel on the right groups its properties into cards you can collapse to keep the panel tidy:

-• Transformation — rotation and scale in a compact row
+• Transform — rotation and scale (plus auto-rotation, where supported)

-• Assignment — hole and/or layout assignment (for elements that support it)
+• Color — for elements that support it

 Changes save automatically as you edit.